sanskrit-coders/sanskritnlpjava/README.md

 * Regarding **maven targets**:
   * You can set up a maven goal in intellij as well.
   * In intellij: Don't be fooled by weird messages in the Run widget - look at the messages widget.

-### Deploying to google cloud.
-* Note that we're using appengine-maven-plugin in <pom-war.xml>.
-In intellij pass this file explicitly with -f pom-war.xml.
-  * It's use is described [here](https://cloud.google.com/appengine/docs/standard/java/tools/maven).
-* `mvn appengine:update` should do the trick - if you have right maven version.
-  * If you are doing this from intellij:
-    * a browser window will pop up, get SSO authentication done,
-    * give you a code to paste in the maven widget.
-* Local build: `mvn clean install`
-  * Files are output in target/ .
-* Local dev server run: `mvn appengine:devserver`
-* Manage online at <https://console.cloud.google.com> .
-Navigate around a bit.

 ### Releasing to maven.
 * Note that we're using appengine-maven-plugin in <pom.xml>, and credentials stored in settings.xml (<-- not to be checked in) .